Check Mate: A Poem for my Father

 My father was the one who taught me chess.

-Then, each game he held out two closed hands,
+At the start of the game he held out two hands,

 Each hiding a pawn, one white, one black.